dappnode/DAppNodeDocs/docs/smooth/in-depth-overview.md

 A `Reward` is considered to be any balance denominated in Eth that is sent to the `POOL_CONTRACT_ADDRESS`.
 These are detected by the oracle and shared fairly among all the participants in the pool at a given time.
 The oracle shall detect all these types of rewards and distribute them fairly (see rewards calculation section).
 All of these rewards are denominated in `ETH` and other types of tokens such as ERC20 are not considered by the oracle:
 * `MevBlock`: Comes from a block proposal where the reward was obtained via an off-chain agreement using tools such as mev-boost, usually coming as the last transaction in the block.
-* `VanilaBlock`: Comes from a block proposal where no MEV relays participated.
+* `VanillaBlock`: Comes from a block proposal where no MEV relays participated.
 * `Donation`: Any address can send an arbitrary amount, either via an Eth tx or via a smart contract to the pool.

 ## Subscribe/unsubscribe/ban